 269k participants, 510m views

-As the numbers suggest, this is one of the most active trending beauty hashtags on Little RED Book.
+As the numbers suggest, this is one of the most active trending beauty hashtags on Xiaohongshu.
 The notes are a mix of photos and videos, and there are clear content-to-commerce opportunities for brands.
 Many posts in this hashtag feature a link for users to click through and buy the featured products.

 One of the biggest KOLs using this hashtag is @爱臭美的狗甜儿 (1.1m followers), whose animated, effusive delivery makes her fast-paced recommendation videos compelling watching.
 Another star of the skincare routine space is Korean blogger @YOULI有丽 (384,000 followers).
 She speaks enough Chinese to introduce her videos in Mandarin, before switching to Korean for the more detailed product explanations.
 Male beauty blogger @韩承浩LeoBeauty (1.4m followers) goes into more depth with his tutorials, often carrying out makeovers on guests.